Homemade Whole Grain Cheez-Its

-Some of you might remember my confession-slash-recipe from last year’s October Unprocessed challenge, where I shared tales of my relentless need to stuff my face with salty snacks like Fritos.
+Some of you might remember my confession-slash-recipe from a previous October Unprocessed challenge, where I shared tales of my relentless need to stuff my face with salty snacks like Fritos.
 My self-imposed therapy of making at-home versions of all my favorite junky treats has more or less taken consumed all my waking ours in the year since that post, but don’t worry about me.
 I’ve got a really good excuse for revamping my Fritos recipe, licking Doritos for hours, and dreaming of Cheetos (yes, this really happened): I’ve been writing a whole cookbook devoted to the topic, Classic Snacks Made from Scratch: 70 Homemade Versions of Your Favorite Brand-Name Treats (Ulysses Press, January 2013).

 I admit that not all the recipes in the book are fully unprocessed – though I shy away from turning my homemade Sno-Balls neon pink and use pure Vermont cheese powder on my Cheetos, organic vegetable shortening sneaks into a few things here and there – it’s pleasantly surprising to find how many things can be recreated very easily with whole ingredients.
 Dairy Queen soft serve?
 Fresh, unhomogenized cream is the key to that silky, melty texture.
 Funyuns?
 Yep, there’s an organic cereal that’s the secret ingredient to those crunchy deep-fried rings.

 Apart from “you can make that?”, the question I’ve been hearing most over the past few months is which homemade snack is my favorite of the bunch.
 It’s most often the recipe I’m developing at the time (unless it’s something that’s giving me trouble, like when I had to make the entire fruit pie chapter in 90-degree July heat), but I’ll always have a place in my heart for Cheez-Its, which were one of the first recipes I replicated from scratch.